eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel/dynamic_series.rst

 Maximum data points
 -------------------
-This parameter set the default for the maximum amount of data points that the series in this charbox will have.
+This parameter set the default for the maximum amount of data points that the series in this chartbox will have.
 Check series :ref:`series_maximum_data_points` section for more information.

 Clicking `OK` will create a new chartbox referring the *DataKind* chosen that will hold dynamic series.